 Principle exclusions to the bursary scheme

 All students who are to be considered for a bursary must be in receipt of a financial assessment of their household income with the household income verified by a UK student funding body for the year in question.
-This must be supplied to the university via the SLC bursary portal system before the 31st July 2013.
+This must be supplied to the university via the SLC bursary portal system before the 31st July of the applicable academic year.
 Other exceptions include:

 Overseas students.
 You must be a home status student with ordinary residence in the UK.